James R. Doolittle

-James Rood Doolittle (January 3, 1815 – July 27, 1897) was an American politician who served as a U.S. Senator from Wisconsin from March 4, 1857, to March 4, 1869.
-He was a strong supporter of President Abraham Lincoln's administration during the American Civil War.
+James Rood Doolittle Sr. (January 3, 1815 – July 27, 1897) was an American lawyer, politician, and Wisconsin pioneer.
+He represented Wisconsin for 12 years as a United States senator, from March 4, 1857, to March 4, 1869.
+During his years in the Senate, he was a Republican and a strong supporter of Abraham Lincoln's administration during the American Civil War.
+He was chairman of the Senate Indian Affairs Committee from 1861 to 1867.
+Later in life he became a member of the Democratic Party and made an unsuccessful run for governor of Wisconsin.

 Early life

 Born in Hampton, New York, Doolittle was the son of Reuben Doolittle and Sarah Rood.
 He attended Middlebury Academy in Wyoming, New York, and, in 1834, he graduated from Hobart College in Geneva, New York.
 He subsequently studied law and was admitted to the New York bar association in 1837.

 Early career

 He then established a law practice in Rochester.
 Doolittle moved to Warsaw, New York, in 1841.
 From 1847 to 1850, he was the district attorney for Wyoming County.
 He also served for a time as a colonel in the New York State militia.

 In 1851, Doolittle moved to Racine, Wisconsin, and, in 1853, was elected Wisconsin Circuit Court Judge for the 1st Circuit, defeating incumbent appointee Wyman Spooner.
 During his time as judge, he presided over the July 1855 case of The State of Wisconsin v.
 David F. Mayberry, the result of which led to the only recorded lynching in the history of Rock County, Wisconsin.
 Doolittle resigned from the court in March 1856.